 - Building a strong, competitive economy;

 - Ensuring the vitality of town centres;

 - Promoting sustainable transport;

-- Requiring good design
+- Achieving well-designed places;

-- Meeting the challenge of climate change, flooding and coastal change; - Conserving and enhancing the natural environment
+- Meeting the challenge of climate change, flooding and coastal change;

+- Conserving and enhancing the natural environment

 National Planning Policy Guidance (PPG) provides detailed guidance in the application of planning policy.
 Flood risk and retail policy are the central policy issues in relation to this proposal.